alvfq/alvfq.github.io/_pages/research.md

   sidebar: left
 ---

 My research field is translational clinical AI.
 That is, developing clinical AI systems and understanding what it takes to move them from validation into everyday clinical practice.
-A model can perform well in a validation study and still not be usable by the clinicians it was built for; the distance between those two points is where my work sits.
+A model can perform well in a validation study and still not be usable by the healthcare users and context it was built for; the distance between those two points is where my work sits.

 I approach this from a user-centred perspective, with a focus on decision-support systems.
 My work can therefore be organized into three complementary directions: